ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xIII.md

 - **Character:** A single letter, number, symbol, or special character.
 - **Unicode:** A computing industry standard that sets what hexadecimal codes correspond to what characters, so that text appears consistent across platforms.
 (263A should be a simple smiley emoji 😊)
 - **Hexadecimal:** A short-hand expression of the ones and zeroes that comprise computer data, comprised of 16 characters, 0 through 9 and A through F.
+- **Special Characters:** Tab, Newline characters (carriage returns & line feed)
+- **Newline Character:** A Unicode character, either LF (line feed) or CR (carriage return), that is rendered as the beginning of a new line of text.
+(Mac uses LF to represent its newline while Windows uses both LF and CR.)